-The district has implemented administrative-level use of iPads for Teacher Observation and Evaluation.
+The district is in the process of implementing administrative-level use of iPads for Teacher Observation and Evaluation.
 All use will comply with the State Board of Education Rule 6B-1.006, FAC The Principles Of Professional Conduct Of The Education Profession In Florida (Code of Ethics).
 The Technical Support staff will set up and activate these wireless devices, the use of which will be monitored via the district content filter and access secured through the district Airtight security appliance.
 Other school- or district-purchased iPads will follow the same process.
 Additional permission to use unfiltered, third-party networks (e.g., 3G or 4G) is required from the site administrator and the TSA Supervisor or designee.
 Under no circumstances should an unfiltered, third-party network be used in an instructional setting where students are present.
-Policy for student use of these devices is available on the district Documents & Forms page (see Student Mobile Device Use).
+Policy for student use of these devices is currently being written.

+Instructional use of wireless devices (i.e., iPads and similar tablet-like devices) beyond the administrative scope mentioned above is currently being evaluated.
+This is new technology for the school district, and the impact on the district infrastructure and support systems has yet to be determined.
 Requests for teacher and/or student use of approved wireless devices for instructional purposes should be made to the site administrator and if approved forwarded to the TSA Supervisor for final approval and authorization of setup.